-- Conduct market research to find possible solutions that could meet your business need.
+- Conduct market research to find possible solutions that could meet your business needs.
 Sources to consider:

 - Ask colleagues at your agency, or within the CIO Council Accessibility Community of Practice (ACOP) or other relevant community

-- Visit the Acquisition Gateway (login with your OMB MAX ID) and use the Solutions Finder
+- Visit the Acquisition Gateway (requires OMB MAX ID) and use the Solutions Finder

 - Visit GSA's e-Tools for Purchasing Officers

-- Review any existing Accessibility Conformance Reports or product VPATs™
+- Review any existing ACRs or product VPATs™

 - Ask your agency contracting office for help.